github/docs/content/osmand/widgets/radius-ruler.md

 ---
 title: "Ruler & radius-ruler"
-intro: "When we plan our trips, we do not always need a detailed route right away.
-Sometimes we just need to measure the direct distances on the map.
-What is the distance between two cities?
-How far are we from the center?
-Now you can use a simple ruler to answer such questions."
+intro: "Radius-ruler is an instrument that allows to measure the direct distances on the map.
+It also could display distance-circles on the map."
 versions: '*'
 ---

 ## Use cases

 Hiking, Azimuth..... to know distance between two point
+- rule of the thumb

-##  How to do it
+## How to use it

+- Tap with 2 fingers on map
+- Tap with 1 finger on map
+- Distance-circles (on / off )
+- Ruler on the bottom (rule of the thumb)
+- Compass rotation and markers

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.map_widget_config %} → {% data variables.android-values.map_widget_right %} → {% data variables.android-values.radius_ruler_item %}

-**TEST**
+## How to configure it

+- Configure screen
+- Tap on the widget